The Payment widget is an integrated tool that allows you to offer multiple payment methods to end customers.

 ---|---|---|---|

 orderToken | ✅ | ✅ | The orderToken is a unique token generated for the payment order.
-This token is generated through DEUNA's API and you must implement the corresponding endpoint in your backend to obtain this information.
-IMPORTANT: When creating the order with DEUNA's API, a redirect URL (redirect_url) should not be defined so that the onSuccess callback executes correctly. |
+This token is generated through DEUNA's API and you must implement the corresponding endpoint in your backend to get this information.
+When creating the order with DEUNA's API, a redirect URL (redirect_url) should not be defined so that the onSuccess callback runscorrectly. |

-userToken (Optional) | ✅ | ✅ | The bearer token of the DEUNA user.
+userToken (optional) | ✅ | ✅ | The bearer token of the DEUNA user.
 When this is sent, all actions within the widget will be performed on this DEUNA user.
-Important: for this userToken to be used and for saved cards to be shown to the customer, the email associated with that userToken must be the same as the one sent when creating the order in billing_address.email .
-If both emails do not match, the flow without showing cards will be used for security. |
+For this userToken to be used and for saved cards to be shown to the customer, the email associated with that userToken must be the same as the one sent when creating the order in billing_address.email .
+If both emails do not match, then the flow without showing cards is used for security. |

 callbacks | ✅ | ✅ | Callbacks are callback functions that are responsible for listening to and handling payment widget events.
 These events allow managing specific actions based on the payment status.
 The main callbacks include: onSuccess , onError , onClosed , onCanceled , onCardBinDetected , onInstallmentSelected |

-styleFile (Optional) | ✅ | ✅ | UUID provided by DEUNA.
-This applies if you want to configure a custom custom styles file (Change colors, texts, logo, etc).
-If a valid value is provided for styleFile , the payment widget will use the UI configuration provided by the theme configuration that matches the provided UUID. |
+styleFile (Ooptional) | ✅ | ✅ | UUID provided by DEUNA.
+This applies if you want to configure a custom custom styles file (change colors, texts, logo, and so on).
+If a valid value is provided for styleFile , the Payment widget uses the UI configuration provided by the theme configuration that matches the provided UUID. |

-paymentMethods (Optional) | ✅ | ✅ | A list of allowed payment methods.
+paymentMethods (optional) | ✅ | ✅ | A list of allowed payment methods.
 This parameter determines which type of widget should be rendered. |

-language (Optional) | ✅ | ✅ | This parameter allows you to specify the language in which the widget interface will be displayed.
+language (optional) | ✅ | ✅ | This parameter allows you to specify the language in which the widget interface is displayed.
 It should be provided as a valid language code (for example, "es" for Spanish, "en" for English, "pt" for Portuguese).
-Behavior: - If provided: The widget will use the language specified in this parameter, regardless of the merchant's configuration. - If not provided: The widget will use the language configured by the merchant. |
+Behavior: - If provided,then the widget uses the language specified in this parameter, regardless of the merchant's configuration. - If not provided, then the widget uses the language configured by the merchant |

-behavior (Optional) | ✅ | ✅ | Use this parameter to configure the widget's behavior. |
+behavior (optional) | ✅ | ✅ | Use this parameter to configure the widget's behavior. |

 Configuration for voucher downloads in iOS